Iceland country profile - Overview

 Iceland became an independent republic in 1944 and went on to become one of the world's most prosperous economies.
 However, the collapse of the banking system in 2008 exposed that prosperity as having been built on a dangerously vulnerable economic model.

-In recent years Iceland enjoyed a standard of living that was among the highest in the world.
-Its prosperity initially rested on the fishing industry, but with the gradual contraction of this sector the Icelandic economy developed into new areas.
+The affluence enjoyed by Icelanders before 2008 initially rested on the fishing industry, but with the gradual contraction of this sector the Icelandic economy developed into new areas.

 By the beginning of the 21st century, Iceland had come to epitomise the global credit boom.
 Its banks expanded dramatically overseas and foreign money poured into the country, fuelling exceptional growth.